actano/lake-rules/browser-tests.md

 Runs standalone browser tests.

 Test code is compiled into the build directory and wrapped in a HTML page.
-The tests are run using Casper.
+The tests are run using Karma.

 ## Targets